This is a guest post by Prudence Sinclair.

 This may seem counterintuitive.
 When your loved one has been diagnosed with a serious illness, suddenly everyone’s life stops and it becomes ALL about helping this person.
 But you will wear yourself out and become sick and exhausted yourself if you don’t make time to take care of your own needs each week.

 Be sure you get enough sleep, eat right and deal with your stress in healthy ways (not smoking, drinking in excess or eating garbage).
-Go for walks, meditate, work out.
+Go for walks, meditate, work out, and stop using smokeless tobacco.
 And when you need help, ASK for it.
 Just as you are being a support for YOUR loved one, let other loved ones be a support for YOU.

 Be an Advocate